georust/rinex/tutorials/FAQ.md

 Then, unlock the application logs to figure out what the solver might complain about:

-1. is it complaining at deploy time ?
+- Is it complaining at deploy time ?
-2. is it complaining at each epoch ? in this case you might have an invalid setup with respect to your data
+- Is it complaining at each epoch ? in this case you might have an invalid setup with respect to your data
-3. depending on your input setup, deployment requirements may be hardened for a few iterations.
+- Depending on your input setup, deployment requirements may be hardened for a few iterations.
 The solver will let you know.
 If you don't respect that, it is physically impossible to hope for deployment